iciis/contabo-digitalocean/README.md

-# Contabo vs DigitalOcean vs Linode: A Complete Comparison Guide
+# Contabo vs DigitalOcean vs Linode (Akamai): A Complete Comparison Guide

 Choosing the right Virtual Private Server (VPS) provider is a pivotal decision for any online project.
 Among a sea of options, Contabo, DigitalOcean, and Linode consistently emerge as strong contenders, each with a distinct appeal to different segments of the market.